Glenn McQueen

 Glenn John McQueen (December 24, 1960 – October 29, 2002) was a Canadian supervisor of digital animation and supervising character animator at Pixar and Pacific Data Images.

 Personal life

 McQueen graduated from Sheridan College in 1985.
 He was sent by Sheridan on a scholarship to the New York Institute of Technology Computer Graphics Lab, where he worked as head of the 3D production department, which made film effects, television commercials, and scientific visuals.

-In 1994, he moved from Pacific Data Images to Pixar, partly due to his interest in Toy Story and his respect for John Lasseter, where he supervised the animation on Pixar's early successes, including the aforementioned Toy Story, A Bug's Life, Toy Story 2, and Monsters, Inc.
+In 1994, he moved from Pacific Data Images to Pixar, partly due to his interest in Toy Story and his respect for John Lasseter, where he supervised the animation on Pixar's early successes after the aforementioned Toy Story, including A Bug's Life, Toy Story 2, and Monsters, Inc.

 McQueen also served as a member of the Academy of Motion Picture Arts and Sciences in Hollywood.
 He and his wife, Terry, had a daughter.

 Death

 In December 2001, McQueen was diagnosed with melanoma, but he stated that he would continue working at Pixar.
 He died on October 29, 2002, at his home in Berkeley, California, at the age of 41, from complications of the disease.
 His death occurred during production of Finding Nemo, which was dedicated to him.
 His former colleagues also paid homage by naming the main character in Cars as Lightning McQueen.